-FY 2014 Conservation Stewardship Program
+FY 2016 Conservation Stewardship Program

-The State Conservationist, in consultation with the State Technical Committee and local work groups, will focus program impacts on natural resources that are of specific concern for a State, or the specific geographic areas within a State.
-Applications will be evaluated relative to other applications addressing similar priority resource concerns to facilitate a competitive ranking process among applicants within a State who face similar resource challenges.
+The State Conservationist, in consultation with the State Technical Committee and local work groups, will focus program impacts on natural resources that are of specific concern(s) for the State, or specific geographic areas within the State.

 In addition, the program provides opportunities for beginning farmers and ranchers and socially disadvantaged producers.
 Nationally, the program aims to enroll at least five percent of total program acres operated by beginning farmers and ranchers and another five percent operated by socially disadvantaged producers.
 Within each specified geographic area and land use, beginning farmers and ranchers and socially disadvantaged producers will have a separate funding pool.

-1. Complete a Self- Screening Checklist (PDF, 118 KB).
+1. Complete a Self- Screening Checklist (PDF, 857 KB).

 2. Verify program eligibility at your local USDA Service Center.

-3. Submit a program application form (PDF, 44 KB).
+3. Submit a program application form (PDF, 50 KB).

 4. Submit an operation map, aerial photograph or overlay that identifies their agricultural and/or forest operation and associated acreage amounts.